russfellows/polarWarp/README.md

 # polarWarp
-A Polars dataFrame implementation of parsing MinIO Warp object testing output logs
+A Polars dataFrame implementation of parsing MinIO Warp object testing output logs.
+Why?
+Because it's 37x faster, and produces better output results.
+Warp's builtin tools are... painful at best.

   Running this requires the correct python libraries and environment.
 I use the "uv" package manager and virtual environment.